Cuba–South Africa relations

 Cuba–South Africa relations refer to the bilateral relations between Cuba and South Africa.
 Relations were strained during the apartheid era.
 Cuba has an embassy in Pretoria and South Africa has an embassy in Havana.

 Since the end of apartheid the South African government has sought to extend significant support to the Cuban government in the form of loans, payment for technical exchanges and advocacy support to end the United States embargo against Cuba.
 This includes a R84.6 million (US$ 5.46 million) loan in 2021, medical exchanges, contracts to service military equipment, and a R50 million (US$ 3.3 million) food aid donation in 2022 that was later revealed to be R350 million in value.
 Many of these initiatives have been controversial within South Africa where it has been argued that they divert government resources at high cost from domestic problems such as high rates of unemployment, failing infrastructure, poor quality government service delivery and poverty alleviation.

 Relations during apartheid

 Cuba condemned the apartheid government in South Africa and demanded the release of Nelson Mandela.
 The two nations fought against each other in the Angolan Civil War until 1988: the apartheid government of South Africa supported the nominally anti-communist National Union for the Total Independence of Angola (UNITA) and Cuba supported the socialist People's Movement for the Liberation of Angola (MPLA).
 In 1988, Cuba, Angola and South Africa signed the New York Accords, in terms of which Cuba withdrew its troops from Angola in exchange for South Africa granting independence to Namibia.

 Post-apartheid government exchange

 South African campaign against United States Cuba sanctions

-Members of the South African Communist Party protest outside of the Union Buildings in Pretoria to advocate for the removal of sanctions imposed on Cuba by the United States.

 In July 2014, the African National Congress (ANC) pledged that South Africa will assist Cuba in its fight to remove United States sanctions.